 Follow along to learn which salsa was named supreme.

 The Best Mild Brand: 365 Everyday Value Organic Mild Salsa (Thick & Chunky)

 Average Score: 5.5/10

-Barely nudging past Newman’s Own was Whole Food’s store brand salsa, 365.
-This salsa tasted as mild as mild can be.
-(Psst!
-If you’ve got picky eaters, this is the brand for you.)
-Though the salsa was almost entirely void of flavor-not much spice-the final verdict was that this salsa could be a fine choice.
-The notes that did come through were fresh and bright-which beats out overly processed any day!
+Whole Food’s store brand salsa, 365 tasted as mild as mild can be.
+Which isn’t necessarily a bad thing.
+For instance, if you’ve got picky eaters, this is the brand for you.
+Though the salsa didn’t deliver a bold flavor, it is a fine choice as it tasted fresh and bright—which beats out artificial and overly-processed any day!
 (Did I catch you dreaming of just-off-the-vine tomatoes?
 Pick some from the garden and try these fresh recipes.)

 Average rating: 6.6/10

 “This one was the consistency of a gazpacho.”

 Among our favorite salsas was Xochitl, the dark horse of the bunch.
 This low-key salsa delivered a flavor-packed mouthful of spicy flavor.
 Our taste testers even stopped to question if this brand was actually mild.
 If you’re looking for something that is spicy-but won’t leave you teary-eyed and begging for water-this is your best bet.
 Our biggest qualm?
 The salsa had the consistency of a runny gazpacho.
 (Sure enough, this wasn’t a problem for the few who preferred to dunk their chips.)
 Nevertheless, our panel dubbed this the most authentic brand of salsa and commended it for its hints of smoked flavor.

 Our Top Pick: Market Pantry Mild Chunky Salsa

 “This tastes like the salsa my family makes.”